jona-odoh/emergency-management-system/README.md

 The Emergency Management System is an online platform developed using PHP and MySQL that facilitates the reporting and management of immediate incidents and emergency situations.
-Whether it's a vehicle accident, criminal activity, or health scare, our system provides a quick and efficient way to notify and alert the appropriate authorities and responders.
+Whether it's a vehicle accident, criminal activity, or health scare, the system provides a quick and efficient way to notify and alert the appropriate authorities and responders.

 ## Key Features